WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 - Take P22 and then head to P1 towards Njegusi, and then to Cetinje – you can combine it with a trip to either Cetinje or the Lovcen National Park.

 Back in Kotor, you can also visit The Port of Kotor which seems tiny.
 If you look at Kotor from St. John´s Fortress, you will notice the port with huge cruise ships.
 It seems that one ship blocks the entire port because it is so small.From May onwards, there is often at least one cruise ship stopping here – sometimes, it is even more than one ship.
 The port itself is cute for a nice walk.
 In the evening, when the Kotor walls are lit up, it is extremely charming to walk along the port and look at it from a distance.

 CONCLUSION: BEST THINGS TO DO IN KOTOR IN ONE DAY

-Kotor is a beautiful small town – it has not been my favorite place in Montenegro but it is still amazing after all.
+Kotor is a beautiful small town.
+And though it has not been my favorite place in Montenegro, it is still amazing after all.
 You should definitely plan one day in Kotor or longer.